A visit to the Castles of the Assassins in the Alamut Valley in photos, and some information on how to get there from Qazvin, Iran.

 Eventually, the road led out of the canyon of gorges up to the base of a mountain–the foundation for the ruins of Alamut Castle.
 The steep pathway to the top zigzags up a side of the mountain invisible to the road.
 It’s quite fitting for an Assassins’ haven.

-… the views from the top assuredly make up for it.
+… the views from the top of the Alamut Castle assuredly make up for it.

-If you’re ever in Iran, don’t miss the Alamut Valley.
+If you’re ever in Iran, don’t miss the Alamut Valley and the Castle of the Assasins.
 It’s 4-5 hours of driving from Tehran, and it’s so, so worth it.

-Looking to journey to the Castles of the Assassins and the Alamut Valley?
+How to get to the Castles of the Assassins and the Alamut Valley?

 Public transportation and shared taxis